stoenescubogdanalex/program/courses/backend/node/week2/assignment.md

 });
 ```

+## The tasks

+### Task 1 - Solve the SQL injection

-As mentioned above, the `sort` query parameter has been introduced with a SQL injection vulnerability.
+The current implementation of the `sort` query parameter has introduced an SQL injection vulnerability.

 First, you should demonstrate the SQL injection and that, for instance, it is possible to drop/delete the `contacts` table with the `sort` query parameter.
 Capture this demonstration with a screen recording, and attach it to your PR when you submit your assignment.

-After having demonstrated the SQL injection vulnerability, your task is then to fix the issue by updating `app.js`.
+After having demonstrated the SQL injection vulnerability, your task is then to fix the issue.
+Your solution should be solved in the `app.js` file only.
+While the the `multipleStatements: true` configuration you used enables this vulnerability, it should not be changed in your solution.

-**Hint:** the `multipleStatements: true` part in the configuration indicates how you can use the vulnerability.
-The configuration should not be changed though, the SQL injection should be fixed by making changes in the `/api/contacts` route only.
+### Task 2 - Improve your API

+Create two additional endpoints to enable the following functionality:
+1. Create new contacts
+2. Delete an existing contact

+### Task 3 - Error handling

+Update your endpoints with appropriate error handling.
+You should, at least, handle the following cases:
+1. Successful requests
+2. Incorrect requests (e.g. an incorrectly formatted sort request)
+3. Server issues (e.g. a missing database table, or an offline database)
+4. A catch all for any other errors

+Remember to:
+1. Return the appropriate HTTP code
+2. Avoid sending any implementation or internal data to the client
+3. Log an appropriate message so you can debug issues that occur in your service

+### Task 3 - Postman

+1. Create a Postman collection to capture some example requests with your new API.
+2. Create a basic test suite that you can run to validate that everything is working correctly.

+Share both a link to your Collection and a link to a test run showing your tests passing in your pull request.